The Ballad of Cable Hogue: Production

 Sam Peckinpah followed his violent, critically acclaimed 1969 film The Wild Bunch with this mostly non-violent Western.
-Usinging many of the same cast (L.Q.
+Using many of the same cast (L.Q.
 Jones, Strother Martin) and crew members of The Wild Bunch, Peckinpah shot on location in the desert of Nevada and Apacheland Movie Ranch located in Apache Junction, Arizona.
 The film was originally budgeted at $880,000.
+Principal photography occurred concurrently with post-production on The Wild Bunch, with Peckinpah shooting for six days a week on Cable Hogue and editing The Wild Bunch on Sunday.

 The production was plagued by poor weather, Peckinpah's renewed alcohol consumption and his brusque firing of 36 crew members.
 When unable to shoot due to weather conditions, the cast and crew would go to a local bar, eventually running up a tab of $70,000.
 The chaotic filming wrapped 19 days over schedule and $3 million over budget, terminating his tenure with Warner Bros.-Seven Arts.
 In retrospect, it was a damaging career move.
 The critical and box office hits Deliverance (1972) and Jeremiah Johnson (1972) were in development at the time and Peckinpah was considered the first choice to direct them.
 His alienation of Warner Brothers left him with a limited number of directing jobs.
 Peckinpah was forced to do a 180-degree turn from The Ballad of Cable Hogue and traveled to England to direct Straw Dogs (1971), one of his darkest and most psychologically disturbing films.